moreheadm/open_gov_access/.augment/commands/board-mayor-topics-summary-xml.md

 - Never include explanatory prose or status messages in the XML file itself.
 - The only stdout output should be the confirmation message with the output file path.
+- Make sure to include one moment for each supervisor and mayor. if they said nothing mention that.
+- IMPORTANT: Do not write or execute any code
+- Just view the file, parse yourself and write the ouput.
+You can use grep on the file but nothing else and only for the names of the supervisors and mayor.
+You probably don't need to.